Tucker’s grand slam, Greinke’s gem lead Astros over Angels

 Greinke (11-3) is the third AL pitcher to reach at least 11 wins and has victories in all three of his starts against the Angels this year.
 The right-hander struck out seven and finished his outing by retiring his last 14 hitters.

+Manager Dusty Baker said that even though Greinke was at 94 pitches, he didn’t have any thoughts of letting him pitch the eighth.

+“He did his job.
+With the bullpen we have now we don’t want to overextend him.
+If you tire him out now, then you have to go deep into the bullpen the next time,” Baker said.

 Los Angeles scratched a run across in the eighth when Shohei Ohtani beat the shift for an RBI single.
+It was Ohtani’s 85th RBI, which is tied for third in the majors.

 Houston’s Ryan Pressley worked the ninth for his 19th save.